Great Thessaloniki Fire of 1917: Efforts at firefighting

 There was not enough water for firefighting because (to serve their camps and hospitals in the suburbs of the city) the Allied forces controlled water reserves, which were reduced due to the drought of that summer and the high water consumption of the growing population.
 More significantly, the city government did not have an organized fire brigade; a few firefighting teams were privately owned by insurance companies that protected only their subscribers.
 The private firefighters were found to be unorganized and equipped with old or no equipment.
 Additionally, Allied detachments, while trying to stop the fire and attempting to create Fire Safe Zones, accidentally exploded entire blocks and exacerbated the fire.

-The Allied forces rejected the idea of interrupting the water supply of their camps and hospitals to use for firefighting.
-General Maurice Sarrail visited the region of Diikitiriou for a few hours during the afternoon of the first day but he did not return.
-Several reports noted that French soldiers looted stores and businesses and prevented householders from rescuing their goods.
-The next day, General Sarrail ordered the execution of two French soldiers who were arrested for selling stolen jewels.
-The British soldiers assisted in the firefight as long as they could, using military lorries to transport fire victims and their goods to refugee settlements.
-(Drivers of French cars reportedly asked for pourboire - tips, for the same service.)

 Destruction

 The fire destroyed 32% of Thessaloniki, about 1 square kilometer.
 The burned region was between the roads of Aghiou Dimitriou, Leontos Sofou, Nikis, Ethnikis Amynis, Alexandrou Svolou, and Egnatia (from Aghia Sofia).
 This region is reported in official documents as "burned zone" (πυρίκαυστος ζώνη, pirikafstos zoni) and in the popular narrations simply as "the burned" (τα καμμένα, ta kammena).
 The extent of material damage within Thessaloniki was calculated to be worth 8,000,000 golden pounds.

-Included among buildings that were burned were the Post Office, the telegraph office, the town hall, the water supply, and gas company headquarters, the Ottoman Bank, the National Bank of Greece, the deposits of the Bank of Athens, parts of the Saint Demetrius church, two other Orthodox churches, the Saatli Mosque, 11 other mosques, the seat of the chief rabbi with all its archive, 16 of the 33 synagogues, and the printing-houses of most newspapers.
+Included among buildings that were burned were the Post Office, the telegraph office, the town hall, the water supply, and gas company headquarters, the Ottoman Bank, the National Bank of Greece, the deposits of the Bank of Athens, parts of the Saint Demetrius church, the monastery of Saint Theodora and another church, the Saatli Mosque, 11 other mosques, the seat of the chief rabbi with all its archive, 16 of the 33 synagogues, and the printing-houses of most newspapers.
 Thessaloniki had the highest number of published newspapers in Greece, but after the fire most did not manage to rebuild their businesses and publish again.
 Approximately 4,096 of the 7,695 shops within the city were destroyed and 70% of the workforce was unemployed.